Best Banjos for Beginners in 2019 – Reviews of 5-String Wonders

 I’ve prepared a short list of affordable banjos that can help you out.
 Any of these can be a great choice for a beginner, even if you’re not sure of your preferred style or genre yet.
 There is also a quick look at some questions that you might have about this instrument.

-5 Banjos for Beginners - Five-String Wonders
+5 Best Beginner Banjos - Five-String Wonders

 My top five choices are all sturdy five-string banjos with a powerful sound.